 Overview of short-term let licences

 Operating without a short-term let licence is a criminal offence.
-You could get a fine of £2,500 and be banned from applying for a licence for a year.
-You would not able to offer lets during this period.
+You could get a fine of up to £2,500 and be banned from applying for a licence for a year.
+You cannot offer lets during this period.

 Types of short-term let licence